uncc-visionlab/psml-netbeans-ide/readme.md

 6. On the “Project Properties” window, choose JDK 1.8 as your Java Platform then click “OK".

 7. Now you can build project then run it.
 When running, it will open the PSML IDE.
-You can either create your own PSML programs or follow the steps 4-6 in the **Usage 1**.
+You can either create your own PSML programs or follow the steps 3-8 in the **Usage 1** to open our sample programs.

 # Demo Video
 We provide a demo video of running the some PSML example programs.
 The video below shows how we run the sample programs and also gives a basic introduction to the model design.